-If some noncompact closed subgroup $\Gamma \leq G$ is geometrically finite, then G has a maximal compact normal subgroup W such that G/W is a standard rank one group.
+If the action of some non-cocompact closed subgroup $\Gamma \leq G$ on X is cusp-uniform, then G has a maximal compact normal subgroup W such that G/W is a standard rank one group.

 Some hyperbolic right-angled buildings, as well as most hyperbolic Kac-Moody buildings, are known to admit non-uniform lattices.
-Theorem E implies that, provided the building has dimension ≥ 2 , these lattices are not geometrically finite (i.e., they are not relatively hyperbolic with respect to the family of stabilizers of parabolic points).
+Theorem E implies that, provided the building has dimension ≥ 2 , these lattices are not cusp-uniform (i.e., they are not relatively hyperbolic with respect to the family of stabilizers of parabolic points).